heroku/cowboyku/guide/routing.md

 Routing
 =======

-Cowboy does nothing by default.
+Cowboyku does nothing by default.

-To make Cowboy useful, you need to map URLs to Erlang modules that will handle the requests.
+To make Cowboyku useful, you need to map URLs to Erlang modules that will handle the requests.
 This is called routing.

-When Cowboy receives a request, it tries to match the requested host and path to the resources given in the dispatch rules.
+When Cowboyku receives a request, it tries to match the requested host and path to the resources given in the dispatch rules.
 If it matches, then the associated Erlang code will be executed.

 Routing rules are given per host.
-Cowboy will first match on the host, and then try to find a matching path.
+Cowboyku will first match on the host, and then try to find a matching path.

-Routes need to be compiled before they can be used by Cowboy.
+Routes need to be compiled before they can be used by Cowboyku.

 Structure
 ---------